ABU Radio Song Festival: Development

-The Asia-Pacific Broadcasting Union (ABU) had already run an international song contest for its members inspired by the Eurovision Song Contest in 1985 - 1987, called the ABU Popular Song Contest, with 14 countries of the Asia-Pacific region competing.
+The Asia-Pacific Broadcasting Union (ABU) had already run an international song contest for its members inspired by the Eurovision Song Contest between 1985 and 1987, called the ABU Popular Song Contest, with 14 countries of the Asia-Pacific region competing.
 The show had a similar concept to the current radio song festival with winners being chosen by a professional jury.
 South Korea, New Zealand and Australia celebrated victories in this competition.
-In 1989 - 1991 ABU co-produced the ABU Golden Kite World Song Festival in Malaysia with participation of Asia-Pacific countries, as well as Yugoslavia and Finland.
+ABU later co-produced the ABU Golden Kite World Song Festival in Malaysia with participation of Asia-Pacific countries, as well as Yugoslavia and Finland.
+This also ran for three editions, from 1989 to 1991.

 Shortly before launching the ABU Song Festival, the ABU had been considering the possibility to organize the ABU ASEAN TV Song Festival in Thailand.
 Historically, ASEAN song contests had been organized in periods between 1981 and 1997, however since 2011 the ASEAN Festival had been organized between local Radio stations as Bintang Radio ASEAN.
 The ABU outlined a plan about a "television song festival" based on the style of the Eurovision Song Contest following the cancellation of Our Sound.
 Kenny Kihyung Bae, chosen to the project manager, attended Eurovision Song Contest 2012 in Baku, Azerbaijan to learn more about the contest before putting it to work.

 In November 2011, the ABU announced that they would organize its own TV and Radio Song Festivals to take place in Seoul, the South Korean capital, in time with 49th General Assembly in October 2012.
 The name Asiavision Song Contest was initially mentioned as a possibility, but they were later officially titled ABU TV Song Festival and ABU Radio Song Festival.
 According to the ABU, the deadline for participation applications for ABU TV Song Festival 2012 was 18 May 2012.